fsantiag/sonar-clojure/README.md

 You can change the default value by setting the property `sonar.clojure.sensors.timeout` in the sonar-project.properties file.

+#### Setting a profile
+With this property you can determine the profile of your project that contains the dependencies.
+You can set the name of profile by setting the property `sonar.clojure.lein.profile.name` in the sonar-project.properties file.

 #### Debugging
 * SonarClojure is in its early days and therefore you might face problems when trying to run the plugin, especially because we rely on other plugins that are also in its early days.
 A nice way to try to debug